John Tileston Edsall

-John Tileston Edsall (3 November 1902 – 12 June 2002) was a protein scientist, who contributed significantly to the understanding of the hydrophobic interaction.
+John Tileston Edsall (3 November 1902 – 12 June 2002) was an American protein scientist who contributed significantly to the understanding of the hydrophobic interaction.
 He was an elected member of the American Academy of Arts and Sciences, the United States National Academy of Sciences, and the American Philosophical Society.

 Early life

 Born in Philadelphia, John Edsall moved to Boston with his family at the age of 10.
 He graduated from Harvard University with a degree in chemistry.
 At Harvard he was a good friend of the physicist Robert Oppenheimer.
 He wrote an account of his life and career in a review.